apache/flink-web/_posts/2020-02-26-flink-for-data-warehouse.md

 In Flink 1.10, we added support for a few more frequently-used Hive data types that were not covered by Flink 1.9.
 Flink users now should have a full, smooth experience to query and manipulate Hive data from Flink.

 ### Roadmap

 Integration between any two systems is a never-ending story.

 We are constantly improving Flink itself and the Flink-Hive integration also gets improved by collecting user feedback and working with folks in this vibrant community.

-After careful consideration and prioritization of the feedback we received, many of the below requests, together with other improvements, have been prioritized for the next Flink release, Flink 1.11.
+After careful consideration and prioritization of the feedback we received, we have prioritize many of the below requests for the next Flink release of 1.11.

 - Native Parquet reader for better performance
 - Additional interoperability - support creating Hive tables, views, functions in Flink